cyipt/acton/README.md

 ## Introduction

-**ACTON**, which stands for active transport options for new developments, is a research project that provides provide evidence for local authorities, housing developers and civil society groups to support planning and investment that enables the walking and cycling revolution that is needed to tackle health and environmental issues.
+**ACTON** is a research project for assessing active transport options for new developments to inform development decisions.
+The aim is to provide an open, consistent and scalable evidence base for local authorities, housing developers and civil society groups to support planning and investment that enables the walking and cycling revolution that is needed to tackle health and environmental issues.
 To make the results of the research more reproducible and accessible to others, it is also an R package.

 In first place, ACTON is about evidence-based planning and that means it is about data.
 ACTON provides easy access to actionable data from 4 main